mko-x/katoolin/README.md

 - bulk imnstall via zero (0) code (may last some time depending on your connection)
 - bulk remove

+# Hint
+- some scripts, apps, software elements need interactive decisions, so at the moment this install is not totally automisable

 ## Warning
 Before updating your base system, ensure to remove all Kali Linux repositories if you want to avoid any kind of update problem.